Technologicat/spacemacs.d/README.md

 ```

 and then set up your start menu shortcut (if you use one) to invoke that instead of `emacs` directly.

+When using this, use `M-m q f` to quit Emacs so that it stays running in the background; `em` will connect to the running instance, if there is one.

 ## Configuring flake8